MicrosoftDocs/VBA-Docs/access/Concepts/Windows-API/retrieve-information-from-the-clipboard.md

 ---
-title: Retrieve Information from the Clipboard ms.prod: access ms.assetid: 593d3047-c6c8-ab22-cdeb-aadc8b56ca81 ms.date: 06/08/2017
+title: Retrieve information from the Clipboard ms.prod: access ms.assetid: 593d3047-c6c8-ab22-cdeb-aadc8b56ca81 ms.date: 09/26/2018
 ---

-# Retrieve Information from the Clipboard
+# Retrieve information from the Clipboard

-## Using the RunCommand Method
+## Use the RunCommand method

 You can use the **[RunCommand](../../../api/Access.DoCmd.RunCommand.md)** method with the **acCmdPaste** constant to paste the contents of the Clipboard into the active control on a form or report.

 The following example illustrates how to paste the contents of the Clipboard into a text box named txtNotes.

 ```vb
 Private Sub cmdPaste_Click()